Nerwyn/universal-remote-card/README.md

 ### Unified Remote - Custom Integration

 Unified Remote relies entirely on [a custom integration](https://github.com/DaviPtrs/hass-unified-remote), which is used to control a [Unified Remote server](https://www.unifiedremote.com/) on your PC.
 This custom integration does not create any entities, but does provide us with the action `unified_remote.call` which can be used to call any Unified Remote API.
 It requires that you install the integration and optionally setup your computer hosts [as described here in its README](https://github.com/DaviPtrs/hass-unified-remote?tab=readme-ov-file#home-assistant).
 You can then use the host name or IP address in the remote/device name field in the configuration UI.

+### Yamaha YNCA - Custom integration

+Yamaha YNCA relies entirely on [a custom integration](https://github.com/mvdwetering/yamaha_ynca), which is used to control Yamaha AV receivers that support the YNCA protocol.
+This custom integration creates remote and media player entities which can be provided to this card.

 ### Unfolded Circle - Custom Integration